MrSaurabhMishra/Stock-market-portfolio/README.md

 ✨ *This portfolio demonstrates end-to-end Stock Market Analytics using real-world data, combining data extraction, cleaning, visualization, and SQL-based insights for NSE, BSE, and key indices.*

+The portfolio demonstrates:
+- Extracting live stock market data for selected symbols using Python `yfinance`
+  - **NSE:** TCS, INFY, RELIANCE, HDFC
+  - **BSE:** ITC, SBI, ICICI
+  - **Indices:** Nifty 50, Sensex
+- Cleaning and preparing these datasets for analysis
+- Conducting exploratory data analysis (EDA) on stock trends, volatility, and price movement patterns
+- Building interactive dashboards in Power BI for decision-making on selected stocks
+- Using SQL to generate insights from structured stock datasets